-Functional areas such as marketing, human resources, accounting dissolve, diversify or are flanked by new departments.
-All this makes it ... difficult to find something suitable from job markets.
-Does this mean project manager, project manager, project coordinator, consultant or even project engineer?
-All sorts of names can be used for one and the same activity ...
-Things get really difficult for jobs in the fourth sector, ie highly qualified positions requiring specialist knowledge.
-The same activities in the field of sustainability could be found under "Researcher", "Manager Sustainability", "Employee Sustainability" and "Expert Sustainability".
+Functional areas such as marketing, human resources, accounting are disintegrating, diversifying or being flanked by new departments.
+All of this makes it difficult… to find something suitable out of job markets.
+Does it mean project manager, project manager, project coordinator, consultant or even project engineer?
+All sorts of names can be used for the same job ...
+It gets really difficult with jobs from the fourth sector, i.e. highly qualified positions that require specialist knowledge.
+The same activities in the area of sustainability could be found under “Research Associate”, “Manager Sustainability”, “Employee Sustainability” and “Expert Sustainability”.

 The matching problem